kungfusheep/i/README.md

 To generate an OpenAI key, go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) and create a new key.

+You can configure the version of the GPT API to use by setting `I_GPT_VERSION` in your environment.
+The default is gpt-4.

 ### Get a digest

 You can use `i` to make a weekly digest using your notes.